Enlightenus/Enlightenus.github.io/index.md

 [Project 1 - Human Resource Data Analysis](https://github.com/Enlightenus/Human_Resources_Data_Analysis)

-**Pay Gap Investigation**
+### Pay Gap Investigation

 Nowadays, employers need to ensure that employees are treated fairly and equitably.
-For example, California Equal Pay Act against unequal pay based on sex, race, or ethnicity.
+For example, **California Equal Pay Act** against unequal pay based on sex, race, or ethnicity.
 Also, employers with at least 100 employees needs to annually report pay, demographic, and other workforce data to the Civil Rights Department.

+**Do employees with different genders receive equal salary?**
+Visualize the Department-wise Salary(Mean) by Gender
 <img src="images\HR\HR1-DeptByGender.png?raw=true"/>

 Perform ANOVA to examine the variance within and between groups